uforia/timestamp/README.md

 ## What it does

-This script is capable of detecting and converting Windows' Registry-, NTFS- and FAT-timestamps into something human readable.
+This script is capable of detecting and converting various forms of hexadecimal timestamps into something human readable.
 You can run it interactively, directly from the command-line or you can pipe / redirect a hex string directly to it.
 Inter-byte spacing is not important, the script will automatically compress it into something it will understand.